Review of Virgin Mobile phone plans

-Virgin Mobile Postpaid No Contract Plans
+Virgin Mobile Postpaid Monthly Plans

 By far and away the easiest and simplest plans in the whole suite of what Virgin Mobile has to offer, these no contract monthly plans pack quite a lot in.
 These plans, like those above, entice you to spend more per month to get a lot more value added.
-For example, with the $50 plan you’ll get a hefty 8GB data in total.
-As with any plan over $40 a month, the top two offers here also get the lauded data-free music streaming.
+For example, with the $50 plan, you’ll get a hefty 8GB data in total.
+All plans except the cheapest one get data-free music streaming.
 If you’re after a fuss-free, simple plan with flexibility then these plans may be for you.

 Virgin Mobile Prepaid Plans

 Plus prepaid plans are the prepaid options with the most value added.
-They range in price from just $19 per 28 day recharge, all the way up to $99.
+They range in price from just $19 per 28 day recharge all the way up to $99.
 For $19, you’ll get a relatively modest $100 value and 500MB of data.
-At the other end of the spectrum, the $99 plan packs in $1800 of included value, plus 10GB of data.
+At the other end of the spectrum, the $99 plan packs in $1,800 of included value, plus 10GB of data.
 The important thing to note here is that none of the plans have unlimited calls and texts – instead, all have dollar values attached.
-A bonus, though, is that you’ll get data rollover up to 12GB on all plans.
+A bonus, though, is that you’ll get data rollover of up to 12GB on all plans.

 - They range in price from $19 right up to $99.
-All come with face-value dollar inclusions, and you’ll also get 100MB data with each plan for your troubles
+All come with face value dollar inclusions, and you’ll also get 100MB data with each plan for your troubles

 How does Virgin Mobile compare to other service providers?

-Postpaid Contract Plans Compared
+Postpaid 12 Month Plans Compared

-Postpaid No Contract Plans Compared
+Postpaid Monthly Plans Compared

 Prepaid Plans Compared

 Like the other telco giants, Virgin Mobile has a whole heap of plans at different price points, with a variety of expiry periods.
 What does this mean?
 It means there’s likely a plan out there to suit you.
 This makes Virgin Mobile effectively a ‘one stop shop’ for mobile needs.
 You’ll be hard pressed to find a Virgin plan that doesn’t work for you, but can you find better value?
 The answer is Yes – if you look.
 While Virgin Mobile competes well with Vodafone, Optus and Telstra, it often falls behind smaller MVNOs in terms of basic value, which tend to offer more data for less money.